Chimpanzees: Facts and Information

 These animals are commonly found in Central and West Africa.
 Their habitats vary and include woodlands, tropical rain forests and grasslands regions.

-The most remarkable thing about chimpanzees is the ability to use tools for different activities.
+The most remarkable thing about chimpanzees is the ability to use various tools for different activities.
 In addition, another outstanding thing about chimps is they can learn human sign language which makes it easy for humans to communicate with them.
 It is no wonder they remember the sign name of people they have not seen for a long time.

 As indicated above, they are good at using various tools for different activities.
 One of the tools they use is a twig or a stick.
-Well, they are not grandpas ad grandmas who need sticks for support.
+Well, they are not grandpas and grandmas who need sticks for support.
 They use these tools to chase away intruders.
 The twig also plays another role.
 It is placed by a chimp at the nest of termites and ants.
-Then, the chimp waits.
+The chimp waits.
 It waits for these tiny creatures to walk on the twig.
 From there it licks the twig with its tongue, and there the chimp has its lunch.
 Not bad, I can say.

 During the early life of the chimpanzee, it is carried on the front – under the belly – for the first five months.
 At the age of 6 months it is carried on the mother’s back for two years.
 Once the weaning period is over, which lasts 3-5 years, the young chimp begins the job of building its own nest.
 It has been living with its mother, now is the time to live on its own, that is, a place for a good night sleep – a bed for the night.
 The nest is made of vegetation.
 Nevertheless, the chimp will continue to stay with its mother for another 7 years.